-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
-These medicines may interact with Drizalma Sprinkle and cause a serious condition called serotonin syndrome.
+Tell your doctor if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+An interaction with Drizalma Sprinkle could cause a serious condition called serotonin syndrome.

 Tell your doctor if you have ever had:

 People with depression or mental illness may have thoughts about suicide.
 Some young people may have increased suicidal thoughts when first starting a medicine to treat depression.
 Stay alert to changes in your mood or symptoms.
 Your family or caregivers should also watch for sudden changes in your behavior.

 Taking Drizalma Sprinkle during pregnancy could harm the baby, but stopping the medicine may not be safe for you.
 Do not start or stop Drizalma Sprinkle without asking your doctor.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of duloxetine on the baby.

 If you are breastfeeding, tell your doctor if you notice drowsiness, feeding problems, and slow weight gain in the nursing baby.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.